REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 *   Metadata Reload: https://idp.institution.ac.nz/idp/profile/admin/reload-metadata?id=TuakiriMetadata , where id is the ID of the MetadataProvider definition (as in metadata-providers.xml) to be reloaded
 *   Service Reload: https://idp.institution.ac.nz/idp/profile/admin/reload-service?id=shibboleth.AttributeFilterService , where id is the ID of the service to be reloaded - see `$IDP_HOME/system/conf/services-system.xml` for the full list of services (or the ouput of the status page above)

+> **Note**
-Earlier versions of the IdP (2.x) had a publicly accessible URL /idp/profile/Status that would return simple "ok".
+> Earlier versions of the IdP (2.x) had a publicly accessible URL /idp/profile/Status that would return simple "ok".
 This URL was long marked as deprecated and has been removed in IdPV3...

 # Testing